 The dividend yield is based on a dividend per share figure of 15p ($90,000/(150,000 x 4)) and a share price of $6.00.
 Thus the yield is 2.5% (15c/$6.00 x 100%).

 This short analysis seems to imply that Comparator's superior return on capital employed is due entirely to an efficient asset turnover (ie Comparator is making its assets work twice as efficiently as its competitors).
 A closer inspection of the underlying figures may explain why its asset turnover is so high.
-It can be seen from the note to the balance sheet that Comparator's non-current assets appear quite old.
-Their net book value is only 15% of their original cost.
-This has at least two implications: they will need replacing in the near future and the company is already struggling for funding; and their low net book value gives a high figure for asset turnover.
+It can be seen from the note to the statement of financial position that Comparator's non-current assets appear quite old.
+Their carrying amount is only 15% of their original cost.
+This has at least two implications: they will need replacing in the near future and the company is already struggling for funding; and their low carrying amount gives a high figure for asset turnover.
 Unless Comparator has underestimated the life of its assets in its depreciation calculations, its non-current assets will need replacing in the near future.
 When this occurs its asset turnover and return on capital employed figures will be much lower.
-This aspect of ratio analysis often causes problems and to counter this anomaly some companies calculate the asset turnover using the cost of non-current assets rather than their net book value as this gives a more reliable trend.
-It is also possible that Comparator is using assets that are not on its balance sheet.
-It may be leasing assets that do not meet the definition of finance leases and thus the assets and corresponding obligations have not been recognised on the balance sheet.
+This aspect of ratio analysis often causes problems and to counter this anomaly some companies calculate the asset turnover using the cost of non-current assets rather than their carrying amount as this gives a more reliable trend.
+It is also possible that Comparator is using assets that are not on its statement of financial position.
+It may be leasing assets using short-term leases and thus the assets and have not been recognised on the statement of financial position.

 Despite reasonable profitability figures, Comparator's dividend yield is poor compared to the sector average.
 It can be seen that total dividends are $90,000 out of available profit for the year of only $96,000 (hence the very low dividend cover).
 It is surprising the company's share price is holding up so well.

-The company compares favourably with the sector average figures for profitability.
-However, Comparator's liquidity and gearing position is quite poor and gives cause for concern.
-If it is to replace its old fixed assets in the near future, it will need to raise further finance.
+The company compares favourably with the sector average figures for profitability although there is concern over the continued impact of high finance costs..
+Additionally, Comparator's liquidity and gearing position is quite poor and gives cause for concern.
+If it is to replace its old non-current assets in the near future, it will need to raise further finance.
 With already high levels of borrowing and poor dividend yields, this may become a serious problem for Comparator.

 A N Allison

-Written by a member of the F7 examining team
+Written by a member of the FR examining team